BrandonW52/BRAWEB595_FTO2403_Group-C_Brandon-Webber_SDF08/README.md

 Once you are done and you wish to update your GitHub fork with the changes:

 1. After making changes, **commit** them to your local repository.
 Use commands like `git add .`, `git commit -m "description of changes"`, and `git push` to push changes to your forked repository on GitHub.

 ## Step 7: Submit Your Project

 Once you've completed and tested your app:

 1. **Generate a Public Link:** If you've pushed your project to GitHub, your repository URL is what you'll need.
 2. **Submit the link:** to your completed app via the Learning Management System (LMS) [**[Projects](https://learn.codespace.co.za/projects)**] tab.

+## Final Notes

+I enjoyed personalizing the site.
+It was a very straightforward code-along.
+I would do some things a bit differently but that's because I'm special.

+I did struggle with placing the credit for the about section so compromised with placing it at the bottom of the content.